3 Things You Need To Consider In A Knowledge Transfer Process

 Meet Them Where They Are

 Millennial and Generation Z workers won’t learn much from thick, dusty binders and dense, unwieldy technical manuals.
 When your new hires want answers, they’re much more likely to turn to YouTube videos.
-When you design your knowledge transfer plan, you need to account for this.
+When you design your knowledge transfer process, you need to account for this.

 Instead of relying solely on long classroom sessions, supplement their training with bite-sized “snacks” of information that illustrate key topics.
 Quick video snippets can help new hires get the right information at the right time.
 And digital workflows and checklists ensure they stay on track.
 Meanwhile, experienced workers can vet this content for accuracy and share their expertise with the next generation.